CMU-CREATE-Lab/deep-smoke-machine/README.md

 ```

 # <a name="deploy-models-to-recognize-smoke"></a>Deploy models to recognize smoke
 We provide an example script ([recognize_smoke.py](back-end/www/recognize_smoke.py)) to show how you can deploy the trained models to recognize industrial smoke emissions.
+This script only works for the videos on our camera monitoring system [http://mon.createlab.org/](http://mon.createlab.org/) or others that are created using the [timemachine-creator](https://github.com/CMU-CREATE-Lab/timemachine-creator) and [timemachine-viewer](https://github.com/CMU-CREATE-Lab/timemachine-viewer).
+In sum, the script takes a list of video URLs, gets their date and camera view boundary information, generates a bunch of cropped clips, and run the model on these clips to recognize smoke emissions.
+Here are the steps:

 (**not finished**)